heavyelementinc/cobalt-core/style.md

 Miscellaneous
 =============
- * Calendars/weeks always start on Sundays.
+* Calendars/weeks always start on Sundays when part of a dataset

 Code Quality
 ============